Benchmarking Africa’s Minigrids

 600 million people in Africa do not have any access to electricity.
 In order to end energy poverty more than 100 million new connections are needed.
 Decentralized Utility companies and Minigrids provide the least cost option for electrification for more than half of the unelectrified people in Africa.
 AMDA was created by developers and is supported by donors, governments and financiers to ensure that we reach the goal of universal electrification in the next 15 years.

-Call to Action: The Decentralized Renewable Energy (DRE) Sector call for USD 35m of Additional Grant Funding to Save a Decade of Energy Access Progress
+Call to Action: The Decentralized Renewable Energy (DRE) Sector calls for USD 35m of Additional Grant Funding to Maintain a Decade of Progress on Energy Access

 AMDA has been playing a leading role in the fundraising efforts of key players in the DRE sector to raise a targeted concessionary debt fund to enable off-grid energy companies in Sub-Saharan Africa and Asia to both maintain their customers’ existing energy services and retain the staff required to deliver future services to these customers.
 The target for the relief fund is to raise USD 100 million for smaller, younger, and overly leveraged businesses, however the first close is now foreseen at USD 50 million and we expect many AMDA members to be eligible.